 Palliative Care Training for the Oncologist in Africa

-Dates: Starts: 2 September 2019 Venue: e-learning with contact sessions Time: n/a refer to full programme
+Date: Starts: Thursday 1 July 2021 Venue: 12-month e-learning course with contact sessions Time: refer to full programme

 Course fee is

 UCT Oncology and Family Medicine Registrars: free for up to 5 registrars, R500 per extra registrar

 UCT registrars from other disciplines R2500 for up to 5 registrars

 UCT Academic Joint Staff: R 2500 per person

 External (non-UCT) Registrars with own facilitator: R 3500 for 5 registrars, R500 per extra registrar

 External (non-UCT) Registrars using UCT facilitator: R15000 for 5 registrars.